metrorailings/OwlBlog/content/posts/week-16-insights.md

 Four-down stand by Seattle on a short goal-to-go series.
 Nicely done.

 Both of these teams are trash.
 Rams are the better team, but Jared Goff is a huge liability.
 He doesn't quite have the hopeless optimism Russell Wilson has.

+Jarran Reed and Benson Mayowa stepping up big to close out this game by keeping Jared Goff flustered.